colejarczyk/doc/api/level.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *level = 00096cf-32a3-43bd-9034-4df343e5fd94* id is an example value.
-Your value can be different.
+Your value may be different.
     Check in the list of all levels if you are not sure which id should be used.

 .. note::

     The *photo[file]=C:\fakepath\Photo.png* is an example value.
-Your value can be different.
+Your value may be different.

 Example Response
 ^^^^^^^^^^^^^^^^^^